Yash230901/Snake-Game/README.md

 Controls :

 * Up, Down, Left and Right.
-* Red Colour box is the food and Pink Colour is the food.
+* Red Colour box is the food and Pink Colour is the Snake.

 Enjoy!